Claudio Rodríguez (footballer, born 1960)

 Claudio Sergio Rodríguez (born 17 January 1960) is an Argentine football manager and former player who played as a forward.
-He is the current manager of Colombian club Unión Magdalena.

 Playing career

 Born in Buenos Aires, Rodríguez played with Diego Maradona in the youth sides of Argentinos Juniors, named Los Cebollitas.
 He made his senior debut with San Lorenzo in 1980, before moving abroad in 1981 with Colombian side Unión Magdalena.

 Rodríguez returned to his home country in 1984 with Estudiantes de Buenos Aires, and also played with Primera División sides Atlanta, Deportivo Maipu, Chacarita Juniors, Cipolletti and Talleres de Remedios de Escalada.
 He returned to Chacarita in 1992, before retiring two years later.

 Managerial career

 After retiring, Rodríguez started working in the youth sides of his last club Chacarita.
 He was also a youth manager of Fénix and Estudiantes de Buenos Aires, and later worked as an assistant at Midland.

 On 2 April 2022, Rodríguez was announced as the assistant manager of another club he represented as a player, Unión Magdalena.
 Ten days later, he replaced Carlos Silva as manager of the first team.

+Rodríguez managed Unión until 19 May 2023, when he announced his departure from the role.